Happy Spring Issue!

 Coming up with titles is one of the hardest parts of writing a book.
 I can write the 70,000 word novel just fine, but then I get stuck on a three word title.
 Sometimes titles come to me before I start writing (that happened with A Secret Match) and that’s great.

-I played a mix and match game with Wilderness Bride and Dangerous Indenture—listing words that described the book, theme, characters, etc., and then combined them into different titles.
+I played a mix and match game with Dangerous Indenture—listing words that described the book, theme, characters, etc., and then combined them into different titles.
 I did the same sort of thing with You Can Write—Really!
 I wanted it to be catchy, positive, and motivating.
 I always ask my friends and family for their suggestions on potential titles and have them “vote” for their favorite once I’ve narrowed it down to three or five.

 Out of all the books you’ve written, which ones are your favorites?